sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

      - Value

    * - engine
      - The canonical identifier for Getting Processors List by engine.
-This field is required.
+This field is required
      - scala, pyspark or empty-field

 An example response for Getting Processors List by Engine for "scala":